-I am an accredited blogger, a creative writing instructor, an English language coach, a pro bono event organizer, hybrid author, lazy artist and novice designer.
+I am an accredited blogger, hybrid author, lazy artist and novice designer.
 I love playing drums, studying great stories and analyzing film (read: picking apart EVERY aspect).

 A few words on jobbing…

 In the past, I worked all sorts of jobs that I generally do not share with people.
 Not that I’m ashamed, it’s just nothing to volunteer.
 But I can think of one occasion where I did the opposite of what I usually do because I wanted to come off as boring.
 I was on my way to work and was stopped by an extraordinarily off-putting man on a bicycle.
 He obstructed my path and started coming onto me.
 I could not shake him.
 So I thought I should make myself sound as lame as possible.
 I told him I was a maid.

 This was in fact true at the time, but I held my tongue about all the other things I was doing, like writing Urban Fantasy and that my artwork would be exhibited soon at a place just down the street.
 To my great surprise, he just LIT UP.
 You’d have thought cleaning toilets for money was the best and most amazing thing I could do with my life.
 Later, in a quiet moment of reflection, I realized my Grand Error.
 Duh.